PHYSICS 160 : Physics for the Life Sciences

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 48 hours of lectures, 12 hours of labs, 30 hours of reading and thinking about the content and 30 hours of work on assignments and/or test preparation.
+For this course, you can expect hours of lectures, hours of laboratory work, hours of reviewing lecture and lab content and doing the suggested problems and hours of work on assignments and/or test preparation.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.

 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.

 Your feedback helps to improve the course and its delivery for all students.

 The Student Charter assumes and acknowledges that students are active participants in the learning process and that they have responsibilities to the institution and the international community of scholars.
 The University expects that students will act at all times in a way that demonstrates respect for the rights of other students and staff so that the learning environment is both safe and productive.
 For further information visit Student Charter (https://www.auckland.ac.nz/en/students/forms-policies-and-guidelines/student-policies-and-guidelines/student-charter.html).